MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/cognitive-services.md

 <!-- markdownlint-disable MD026 -->

-## What are your options when choosing amongst the cognitive services?
+## What are your options when choosing amongst the Cognitive Services?

 <!-- markdownlint-disable MD026 -->